-One of the most common questions I’ve seen in all of my years of correspondence with people suffering from depersonalization is this:
+Depersonalization forums can seem like a fantastic resource.
+But one of the most common questions I’ve seen in all of my years of dealing with DPDR sufferers is this:

-It’s a perfectly valid question!
-I remember that when I was first suffering from depersonalization, I spent days and days googling my symptoms, trying to find an explanation as to why I was feeling so strange and so scared all the time.
+It sounds like a perfectly valid question.
+I remember when I was first suffering from Depersonalization / Derealization, I spent days and weeks Googling my symptoms, frantically trying to find an explanation for why I was feeling so strange and scared all the time.

-These folks were saying that they had tried everything -- medications, therapy etc and nothing had worked.
-This information, and the prospect of feeling as bad as I did for potentially decades to come, sent me into an intense panic attack and days of depression.
+People said they had tried everything -- medications, therapy, holistic medicine etc -- and nothing had worked.
+This information, and the prospect of having DPDR for years and maybe even decades, sent me into an intense panic attack and days of depression.

 Let me explain: